Production Engineering

 Teacher Website

 Our Production Engineering program is part of the South Carolina Advanced Manufacturing Career Cluster.
-This two-year program equips students with the knowledge and technical skills needed to thrive in advanced manufacturing and engineering environments, blending classroom instruction with extensive hands-on training on industry-standard equipment.
+This two-year program equips students with the technical skills and engineering mindset needed to thrive in high-tech, high-demand manufacturing environments.
+Instruction blends classroom learning with extensive hands-on training on industry-standard equipment.

 What you’ll do: